a04k/edu-qr/README.md

 ---

-(for PC):
-First, run the development server:
+(for PC): run the development server:

 ```bash
 npm run dev